Property Valuation Protest Timeline

 - Emailed to email@example.com

 IMPORTANT: Supporting documentation must be submitted at the time the protest is filed.
-Referees will not consider any documentation that was not submitted in accordance with the protest rules.
+The County or its designee (i.e., referee) will not consider any documentation that was not submitted in accordance with the protest rules.
 All documents will remain part of the official protest record and cannot be returned.
-Property valuation protests and related documents are public records, therefore, please redact any personal information such as social security numbers, birth dates, bank account numbers, etc., prior to submission.
+Property valuation protests and related documents are public records.
+It is the filer’s responsibility to redact all personally identifiable or confidential information (i.e., Social Security numbers, birth dates, bank account numbers, etc.) prior to submission.
+The Lancaster County Clerk’s Office will not redact information from supporting documentation.

 Examples of Supporting Documents Include: